telerik/blazor-docs/components/avatar/types.md

 * `Text`
 * `Icon`

 If the `Type` parameter value is not matching the type of the content, you will not get the optimal appearance of the component.
-For example, using `AvatarType.Image` when you render text in the component will result in misaligned, not centered text.
+For example, using `AvatarType.Image` when you render text in the component will result in misaligned text.

 >tip We recommend setting the correct `Type` to the Avatar depending on the content you want to display inside it.
 The Avatar will apply different styles to the content based on the specified `Type`.